 "Seems like everyone's sleepwalking through their waking state or wake walking through their dreams." -Waking Life

 There was a dialogue in the film that stayed with me: "Seems like everyone's sleepwalking through their waking state or wake walking through their dreams."
-At first, it sounded like a very generalized statement, but the film kept coming back to the same theme in different ways.
-The more I reflected on it, the more I realized it wasn't just a philosophical idea, it was describing something many of us experience without even noticing.
+At first, it felt like a generalized statement, but the more I reflected on it, the more I realized it pointed to something many of us experience without noticing.
+A number of psychology and behavioral studies point to something similar: most of our lives are lived on autopilot, where we go through our days without paying much conscious attention to what we are doing.
+We pick up our phones without thinking, lose track of time, and go through routines almost unconsciously.
+This is perfectly fine for everyday tasks, but the problem begins when we approach the important parts of life the same way.

 PART I: HOW SOCIETY TRIES TO SHAPE US

 Think about it, as children we are led by our inner world, guided by curiosity, imagination, and pure joy.
 But as we grow, external voices slowly become louder, and what once felt like guidance starts feeling like expectation.
-Then "Sharmaji ka beta/beti" becomes an ideal forced upon us, and we are thrown into a race that doesn't belong to us.
+Then Sharmaji ka beta/beti (the idealized benchmark Indian parents use to compare their own children) becomes an ideal forced upon us, and we are thrown into a race that doesn't belong to us.
 Questioning it or following our own paths invites judgment and the subtle shaming of "log kya kahenge?" (what will people say?)
 With all this growing loud noise, our own voice begins to soften, and slowly we lose the courage to trust what we think.

 “We seem to think we are limited by the world, but we are really just creating those limits.” -Waking Life